November 20, 2020

 Ransomware Continues to Bypass MSPs’ Efforts; Here’s How BCDR Can Help

-Every year, we survey our managed service provider (MSP) partners for our Global State of the Channel Ransomware Report to uncover their views on the cyber security landscape.
+Every year, we survey our managed service provider (MSP) partners for our Global State of the Channel Ransomware Report to uncover their views on the cybersecurity landscape.
 This year, MSPs told us that ransomware continues to be the top malware threat to their small and medium business (SMB) clients.
-While MSPs have stepped up their efforts to prevent ransomware attacks, they’ve found that a single solution as the first line of defence is ineffective against today’s sophisticated and complex attacks.
+While MSPs have stepped up their efforts to prevent ransomware attacks, they’ve found that a single solution as the first line of defense is ineffective against today’s sophisticated and complex attacks.

 When asked about which antivirus/anti-malware solutions specifically, MSPs said: